MaxMarriottClarke/ReGraphCL/README.md

 ## Contributions

 - **Max Marriott-Clarke** † and **Elizabeth Ratzer** †: Co–principal developers of the training and validation pipelines, including all scripts in `TracksterFormation` and Jupyter notebooks in `Validation`.
-- **Loukas Gouskas** & **Lazar Novaković**: Created the initial repository structure and implemented the two-particle (2 π/2 e) proof-of-concept code.
+- **Loukas Gouskas** & **Lazar Novaković**: Created the initial repository structure and implemented the two-particle proof-of-concept code.
 - **Robert Bainbridge** & **Benedikt Maier**: Provided theoretical guidance on GNN design, loss functions, evaluation metrics, and contributed to experimental design discussions.
-- **All authors**: Contributed to thesis supervision, code review, validation of results, and manuscript preparation.

 † Equal contribution